 There is a more relaxed start on Christmas Day, with the first lot pulling out at 8am, as opposed to the usual 6.30am.

 “The aim is to do all the horses in one lot so we can leave the yard around 10am,” adds Billy.
-We always have plenty of local riders coming in to ride out on Christmas Day and there is always lots of tinsel and festive jumpers on display.”
+“There is always lots of tinsel and festive jumpers on display.”

 At the yard, Christmas Day is treated like a Sunday, so any horses — from the 148 in-training — not racing over the festive period will have a day off.